2sic/2sxc-docs/docs-src/pages/net-code/data/coded/models.md

 1. If conversion options are used (`ToModelOptions`) the given type name of the options are used, if present; CSV or `*` are possible.
 1. Then the `[ModelSpecs]` on the specified type (class or interface) are used, if present; CSV or `*` are possible.
-1. Then the `[ContentType]` on the specified type (class or interface) are used, if present; this is a single value as it uses the specified name of the content-type, not a CSV list.
+1. Then the [`[ContentType]`](xref:ToSic.Eav.Data.ContentTypes.ContentTypeAttribute) on the specified type (class or interface) are used, if present; this is a single value as it uses the specified name of the content-type, not a CSV list.
-1. If an interface was specified, then the target type is retrieved, and the `[ModelSpecs]` and `[ContentType]` on the target type are evaluated.
+1. If an interface was specified, then the target type is retrieved, and the `[ModelSpecs]` and [`[ContentType]`](xref:ToSic.Eav.Data.ContentTypes.ContentTypeAttribute) on the target type are evaluated.
 1. If none of these conditions are met, then the name of the specified type (and if it was an interface, the target type) is used (including derivations of it)
     Derived names are created by removing leading `I` or trailing `...Model` or `...Raw`